 Another busy month which started on the lawns of Wimbledon and Emily’s first foray into the prestigious Junior grass-court Grand Slam.
 In the singles, Emily drew the Italian, Pieri – an evenly balanced match in terms of rankings.
 The match started well with Emily playing some good, powerful tennis.
 However, the tenacious Italian showed no fear and made very few errors, which made it hard for Emily to stamp her mark on the match.
 A disappointing loss followed which Emily felt very hard but a good experience nevertheless and lots of useful lessons were learned by all of Team Apple

 It was a similar fate in the doubles, where Emily and her US partner, Morgan Coppoc, faced Fourlis and Lin from Australia.
-Again, a good display of tennis but not enough to secure the win so we look ahead to next year when Emily with have the benefit of her experience this year to draw upon and will be looking to get much deeper into the competition.
+Again, a good display of tennis but not enough to secure the win so we look ahead to next year when Emily with having the benefit of her experience this year to draw upon and will be looking to get much deeper into the competition.